ThomasBleijendaal/umbraco-custom-section/docs/search.md

 }
 ```

-Both the attribute and the interface live in `Umbraco.Web.Search` namespace, so we need to
+Both the attribute and the interface live in  the `Umbraco.Web.Search` namespace, so we need to
 start `using` that namespace.

 The `SearchableTree` attribute takes two arguments, both are related to which formatting function is